liuaq1106/liuaq1106.github.io/_pages/about.md

   - /about.html
 ---

-This is Anqi Liu's home on the web!

-About me
+About Me
 ======
-I'm current doing research on Optical Camera Communication(OCC) systems.
+I'm currently doing research on Optical Camera Communication(OCC) systems.
 I'm especially interested in the system modeling, performance analysis and efficient high-performance demodulating algorithms design for OCC.